nhatquachxxx/nhatquachxxx.github.io/index.md

 layout: default
 ---

 _Hi there!
 This is Nhat Quach 👋.
-Welcome to my personal portfolio which serves as a place for me to show my projects especially in data analyzation and transformation aspects._
+Welcome to my personal portfolio which serves as a place for me to showcase my projects especially in data analyzation and transformation aspects._

 ## ☎️ Contact